Christoph33one/rock-paper-scissors/README.md

 - The Podcast Project was deployed through Gitpod and added to Github.
 From here you access the live link to the site. https://github.com/

-- In github you can select the repository for the project.
-Next is to go in to setting and then pages.
-From here you can click the live link to the website. https://www.gitpod.io/
+- Within github you can select the repository for the project.
+After selecting the repository click setting on the left hand side and pick pages within the options.
+From here you can click the live link to the website at the top of the page. https://www.gitpod.io/

+- Add website live link !!!!!!

 ![](readme/git%20pod%20repo.png)